Cleeng/cleeng-wp-plugin/readme.txt

 Stable tag: 2.0
 License: New BSD License

-The best free plugin to sell digital content: Works for text, video, images and downloads.
-The only plugin that allows you to keep advertising revenues, and sell either single item or subscriptions at the same time from your site.
+The best free plugin to sell articles, videos, images & downloads!
+Exclusive: sell single item + subscription at the same time, keep advertising $

 == Description ==
 Cleeng is a unique monetization solution that **satisfies both publishers and users interests**: